microsoft/WindowsAppSDK/specs/AppLifecycle/StateNotifications/AppLifecycle StateNotifications.md

 | HANDLE Recipient                           | A handle to the recipient of the notifications.                                                                                                           |
 | PHPOWERNOTIFY RegistrationHandle           | Out parameter: a handle to the registration, which the app can later use to unregister for notifications, via the PowerSettingUnregisterNotification API. |

-Reunion AppLifecycle will not bring this function forward in its current form.
+Windows App SDK AppLifecycle will not bring this function forward in its current form.
 Instead, AppLifecycle will bring the functionality forward using the PowerManager pattern for the additional PowerSettingRegisterNotification notifications:

 -   Instead of a single register function that takes a GUID, the new API will expose multiple new events, mapping to each of the GUIDs that are brought forward.
 Not all GUIDs will be brought forward, as some of them are already covered by PowerManager events.
--   For Reunion v1, the target consumers of the new APIs are scoped to apps not services - this eliminates the need for the Flags parameter.
+-   For Windows App SDK v1, the target consumers of the new APIs are scoped to apps not services - this eliminates the need for the Flags parameter.
 -   The new API will adopt the PowerManager pattern for registering and unregistering callbacks, which eliminates the need for the register/unregister handles.